In my New Year’s Day post I hinted at “going paperless” this year and said I would share more later. Ready or not…I’m ready to share. :-)

 While she bought her UNpaper towels from the Etsy shop, Love For Earth for $11.75 per dozen…I couldn’t quite bring myself to pay that much.
 Especially because I was certain I was going to need WAY more than one dozen!
-So I headed to my friendly neighborhood Wally World and got (2) sets of these flour sack towels for $5.48 each.
-Each set had 5 towels and since these towels are HUGE (28″ x 29″)…I cut each one into fourths and ended up with 40 perfectly-sized towels for under $11.
+So I got these flour sack towels.
+Since these towels are HUGE (28″ x 29″)…I cut each one into fourths and ended up with 40 perfectly-sized towels for under $11.

 My daughter decided to get into the act and cut and folded many of them into these cute little triangles.
 I also am going to leave them in this basket by the side of the sink (where the paper towel roll USED to be) to ENCOURAGE THEIR USE!
 And, believe it or not, it seems to be WORKING!

 As a matter of fact, I already washed and dried a 1/2 dozen of them because since I didn’t sew the edges on these…I was a little concerned they might get badly frayed.

 Result: SLIGHTLY frayed but just as serviceable as before.

 Just out of the dryer.
 Wrinkly…some fraying.
 I could have just folded and put back in basket, but I decided to

 give a quick spritz with water and used my hands to smooth out.
 Then folded.
 Perfectly fine for me.

 I personally couldn’t see finishing all those edges on a sewing machine….(40 cloths x 4 edges each=160 edges!)…for a glorified paper towel.
 The THREAD probably would have ended up costing more than the towels!
 But that’s just ME, you might LOVE to sew and could whip them out in no time.
 In that case, I say GO FOR IT! :-)